-PCR analysis.
-To check the specificity, sensitivity and confirmation of the accuracy of real-time PCR products, the standard diagram of efficiency, amplification, and drawing of the melting curve was used.
-The highest expression of miR-202-5p was seen in the testicular tissue in the control and CoQ10-receiving groups.
-However, compared with the normal control rats, the Carb-administered group expressed a low level of miR-202-5p.
-By contrast, the expression level of miR-202-5p was significantly upregulated in Carb + CoQ10 compared with Carb-exposed rats (Figure 7).
+The basal amount of miR-202-5p in the testicular tissue of different groups was assessed by the real-time PCR analysis.
+To check the specificity, sensitivity and confirmation of the accuracy of real-time PCR products, the standard diagram of efficiency, amplification and drawing of the melting curve were used.
+The highest expression of miR-202-5p was seen in the testicular tissue in the control and CoQ10 receiving groups.
+However, compared with the normal control rats, the Carb-administrated group expressed a low level of miR-202-5p.
+By contrast, expression level of miR-202-5p was significantly up regulated in Carb + CoQ10 compared with Carb-exposed rats (Fig. 7).